m-lego/m65/notes/assembly.md

 ![header mcu alternatives](pics/sockets.jpg)

+!!! danger

     put the headers into the socket no need to fully insert them just be sure the conical bit points towars the socket and the mcu on top. see picture below.

 ![header mcu](pics/header_2.jpg)

+!!! info

     be sure headers are vertical and stable. now you can start soldering.

 ![header mcu](pics/header_3.jpg)